CenterForSpatialResearch/mapping_architecture_urbanism_humanities/3_MakingData.md

   ![Invert Selection](https://github.com/brianhouse/mapping-architecture-urbanism-humanities/blob/master/Images/georef4-3.png)

   * Now you should have all the records that have latitude and longitude selected and we can proceed to export them as a shapefile.
-  * Close the attribute table, right-click on the 311 layer and select `Save As...`
+  * Close the attribute table, control-click / right-click on the 311 layer and select `Save As...`
   * In the menu choose the following:
     * Format: `ESRI Shapefile` - (this is the same format of our other layers)
     * Save as: choose the right location and name your file '311_Data'
     * Make sure you are checking the option that says `Save only selected features`, otherwise you will get an error.
     * Uncheck `Skip attribute creation` - (you still want to retain the attributes associated with each point)
     * Check `Add saved file to map` - (so that once you export the layer, the layer is added to your map)
-  * Once you export your layer (and it's automatically added to your map) you can remove the original one by right-clicking and choosing `Remove`.
+  * Once you export your layer (and it's automatically added to your map) you can remove the original one by control-click / right-clicking and choosing `Remove`.

 #### Symbolizing the Data
 The last step in creating a qualitative map of the 311 data is a simple one: we need to symbolize each complaint using its subcategory.
 This is very similar to what we did in the previous tutorial when we were classifying the PLUTO dataset by land use.
 * Right-click on the 311_Data layer and choose `Properties`.
 * In the `Style` tab, change the drop-down menu that says `Single Symbol` to `Categorized` and then in the `Column` menu select `Descriptor` (this is the field we will symbolize).
 * Now click on the `Classify` button at the bottom and you will get all the different sub-categories.
-* Lastly, you should change the appearance of the dots: adjust their size (make them smaller), stroke and fill color (if you wish, we will discuss this more in Tutorial 9)<!--maybe find link to describe this-->.
+* Lastly, you should change the appearance of the dots: adjust their size (make them smaller), stroke and fill color (if you wish).
 * Once it is to your liking, click 'OK'.
 * Finally, change the appearance of the other layers (nybb should be an outline, the water should be blue or removed, the background of the roads should be grey or transparent).
 * Create a print composer, add a scale bar, legend, title, source and brief description, and export your map as a PDF file (Save this to upload it to Canvas)